 Someone has to visit the site before the event actually kicks off.
 So if you’ve scheduled something to happen hourly, but no one has visited your site in the last hour, then the event will never kick off.

-How to fix the “missed schedule” issue on WordPress?
+How to fix the missed schedule error on WordPress?

-The easiest, non-technical method to resolve this is to install a plugin that will re-trigger the post to publish once someone does visit your site.
+The easiest method to resolve this is to install a plugin that will re-trigger event once someone visits your site.

-There are a number of plugins available such as Scheduled Post Trigger and WP Scheduled Posts.
-There is another popular plugin called WP Missed Schedule, which is available to download on GitHub (you would then need to upload to your site).
+There are a number of plugins available through the directory such as Scheduled Post Trigger and WP Scheduled Posts.

-If you don’t want to install a plugin or you need to get more technical, then there are a couple of things you can do instead.
+If you don’t want to install a plugin or need to get more technical, there are other solutions.

 You can check your